Frequently Asked Questions

 - How many hours can be non-legal work?

 - Can I use all 3 years to meet the Pledge?

 - What happens if I meet my Pledge goal?

 All law students are invited to pledge to complete at least 100 hours of legal pro bono and community volunteer work before they graduate.
-Since the program launched after 3L and 4L students matriculated, those students and part-time students may pledge a pro-rated amount as described below.
+Part-time students may pledge 50 hours.
 The majority of your hours (75 out of 100, or about 75% of your overall pledge goal) must come from 'legal pro bono,' or law-related activity.
 More specific definitions can be found here.